PedroCV/UFLDL-Tutorial-Solutions/README.md

 Notes:

 -The solution of the exercise "Sparse coding" gets to learn the features, but in a longer number of iterations.
-Furthermore, I changed the "alpha" parameter, for it to converge faster.
-There seems to be a bug in the exercise setting, because solutions tend to be not very sparse, so please, feel free to discuss or contact me if you have a better working solution.
+Furthermore, I changed the "alpha" parameter, so it to converges faster.
+There seems to be a bug in the exercise setting, because solutions tend to be not very sparse (and objective funtion increases), so please, feel free to discuss or contact me if you have a better working solution.
+-In the exercise about "Convolutional Neural Networks", I just renamed the function files about convolution and pooling so they aren't confused with the ones in the exercise "Convolution and Pooling".
+The file "cnnExercise" was changed to deal with this.
+-The file "sampleIMAGES"in the exercise "Sparse Coding" was renamed to "sampleIMAGES_sp" and changed, so it doesn't get confused with the one of the exercise "Sparse Autoencoder".
+The file "sparseCodingExercise" was changed to deal with this.
 -In much of the solutions, specially when computing gradients, you will find some commented lines: those are wrongly derived solutions that I just commented so you can see that if you got that answer, it's wrong.